 Certification Authority (CA): An entity that issues digital certificates (especially X.509 certificates) and vouches for the binding between the data items in a certificate [Ref 9].

 Certification Authority (CA) Certificate: A public key certificate, containing a Basic Constraints extension with a CA Boolean set to “TRUE”.
-A CA Certificate is used by a Service Provider to establish an STI-SCA to issue delegate certificates to VoIP entities.
+A CA Certificate is used by An STI Participant to establish an STI-SCA to issue delegate certificates to VoIP entities.

 Certificate Chain: See Certification Path.